particle-iot/geofence/README.md

 Expect to see the tests pass.

-### Validating on real device

-TBD: Describe basic idea of this development/validation flow

-## Release

-TBD: Will describe conventions for cutting a release.
 ### LICENSE

 Unless stated elsewhere, file headers or otherwise, all files herein are licensed under an Apache License, Version 2.0.
 For more information, please read the LICENSE file.